GabeScott/standard-works-vault/General Conference/1997 April - Caring for the Souls of Children.md

 # Caring for the Souls of Children

-*By By Patricia P. Pinegar - Primary General President*
+By Patricia P. Pinegar - *Primary General President*

 *Given in the April session of the 1997 General Conference*

+>*Tell your children that you love them and that you are so happy to have them in your family.
+Prepare yourselves spiritually to receive guidance through the Holy Ghost.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/04/caring-for-the-souls-of-children?lang=eng)

 The longer I serve in my calling as Primary president, the greater is my concern for children.
 Children are a sacred gift from a loving Heavenly Father.
-“Children are an heritage of the Lord” (Ps.
-127:3).
+“Children are an heritage of the Lord” ([[Psalms 127.3|Ps.
+127:3]]).
 The more I think about children, the more I worry about parents.

 President Spencer W. Kimball said: “Our Heavenly Father placed the responsibility upon parents to see that their children are well fed, well groomed and clothed, well trained, and well taught.
 Most parents protect their children with shelter—they tend and care for their diseases, provide clothes for their safety and their comfort, and supply food for their health and growth.
-But what do they do for their souls?”
-(The Teachings of Spencer W. Kimball, ed.
-Edward L. Kimball [1982], 332).
+But what do they do for their souls?” (*The Teachings of Spencer W. Kimball,* ed.
+Edward L. Kimball \[1982\], 332).

-I am afraid that some children may someday have the feelings expressed by the Psalmist: “I looked on my right hand, and beheld, but there was no man that would know me: refuge failed me; no man cared for my soul” (Ps.
-142:4).
+I am afraid that some children may someday have the feelings expressed by the Psalmist: “I looked on my right hand, and beheld, but there was no man that would know me: refuge failed me; no man cared for my soul” ([[Psalms 142.4|Ps.
+142:4]]).

 Today I speak to all parents and every adult member of the Church and invite all to unite in caring for the souls of children.